RichCWilkerson/Consulting_Notes/ReactNative/5_Callbacks_and_Promises.md

 - Avoid **`var`** in new code; it’s mostly for legacy compatibility.

 In React / React Native codebases, you’ll see `const` used almost everywhere (components, hooks, config), with `let` reserved for rare mutable values.

+---

+How does JS thread work with android?
+- JS runs on a single thread (the JS thread) separate from the main UI thread.
+- The JS thread handles all JS execution, including React Native bridge communication.
+- If we need to run any blocking operation, we should offload it to native modules or use async APIs to avoid blocking the JS thread and causing UI jank.
+  - so we could run it on android native coroutines like Dispatchers.IO or Dispatchers.Default

+- going to make a project now using Expo and React Native CLI to practice these concepts
+  - npm install -g expo-cli
+  - sudo npx create-expo-app SecondApp --template blank
+  - get app running on iOS simulator, Android emulator, physical device, and web
+  - make small changes like Text or Button